livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 iptables -A OUTPUT -o veth-host -j REJECT
 ```

-The script then sets up a Node.js middleware service running at 72.79.72.79:80, with has its own SSRF vulnerability via the `/fetch` endpoint.
-This service acts as our internal pivot point int othe Chicken.
+The script then sets up a Node.js middleware service running at 72.79.72.79:80, with its own SSRF vulnerability via the `/fetch` endpoint.
+This service acts as our internal pivot point into the Chicken.
 ```js
 const server = http.createServer(async (req, res) => {
      const parsedUrl = url.parse(req.url, true);